repairvision/repairvision.github.io/_pages/consistencyrules/index.md

 #### FOL Constraint

 ```
-constraint TheGenericTypeAssociatedWithTheClassifierShouldHaveTypeArgumentsToMatchTheNumberOfTypeParametersOfTheClassifier
+/*
-message
+The generic type associated with the classifier is missing type arguments to match the number of type parameters of the classifier
-'The generic type associated with the classifier is missing type arguments to match the number of type parameters of the classifier'
+*/

 context EGenericType eType:
 isGreaterEqual(size(eType.eTypeArguments),